GeekerHWH/leetcode-scaffold/src/sorts/README.md

 ## sorts
-this folder contains sorts implemented by rust, personal learning stuffs.
+this folder contains data structures and algorithms in sorts chapter in **Introduction.to.Algorithms.4th.** implemented by rust, and personal learning stuffs.